jplipata/fork-authority/README.md

 #### Background
 <img src="https://cloud.githubusercontent.com/assets/11450465/14229888/806b9cd6-f910-11e5-9f5f-982ea09fe3a1.gif" width="325" align="right">

-No matter how many stars a restaurant has on Yelp, you'll get sick of it if you eat there everyday.  #whatsforlunch let's you specify things like "just ate here", "like", or "don't like".
+No matter how many stars a restaurant has on Yelp, you'll get sick of it if you eat there everyday.
+Not only that, but Yelp will keep suggesting that other restaurant you hate over and over and over...
+AND what about that place you like that doesn't show up until the 3rd page of search results?  #whatsforlunch let's you specify things like "just ate here", "like", or "don't like".
 The app will provide you with a list of customized Yelp search results based on your feedback.
 You can also "swipe to dismiss" to help narrow down your options.

 #### How It Works